CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 Merely overturning umiaks produced cramped shelters.
 Using skins of boats rather than whole boats gave greater versatility and comfort in fashioning shelter.
 It solves the objection of the umiak being too narrow if overturned.
 Possibly two skins could be combined to create a large communal shelter for two clans.
 Below reproduces, from Farfarers one of the remains of the so-called "longhouse foundations".
 Note that the scattered rocks do not show a constructed wall; and that assumptions that there was one, is speculation.
 The nature of the edges, with rotten turf and stones, could merely represent the accumulation of rocks and turf used to hold down and seal the edges of the tent through repeated use.

-Pamiok Longhouse No. 2 site after reproduction page 8 of The Farfarers:Before the Norse, Mowat, Toronto, 1998
+Pamiok Longhouse No. 2 site after reproduction page 8 of The Farfarers:Before the Norse, Mowat, Toronto, 1998 (The black rocks are thought to be in their original positions)

 The archeologist of the site, Tom Lee, interpreted the distribution of rocks and turf as a broken turf and rock wall, and used the loose rocks to build a speculative reconstruction which is shown in Farfarers page 7.
 If the skin boat comes apart easily, if the skins can be easily removed by several men via the poles, and if the poles themselves become supports, then we have all the ingredients for shelter.
 A shelter and an umiak cannot exist at the same time.
 And that is what is suggested in the illustration - the boats appear to contain everybody (other than those placed temporarily on rock islands) - men, women, children.